 The weather in Cornwall has been fabulous, we have had constant tropical temperatures and sunshine for over a month now.

-This weekend we welcomed a group of four lovely people to our workshop.
-Two have attended workshops before, one had consulted us in the past for a reading and the other we met for the first time.
-It’s intriguing to listen to each person relate their life story and spiritual journey.
-This leads on to discussions of many spiritual subjects and at times these conversations can divert to other subjects.
+During out introduction evening, it is intriguing to listen to each person relate their life story and spiritual journey.
+This leads on to discussions of many spiritual subjects and at times these conversations can divert onto others.
 When this happens we gently guide it back to the original theme while at the same time we obtain helpful information about our group members.

 It was too warm to light a fire in the hearth, so we lit additional candles on the threshold of the fireplace.

-On Saturday I prepared the hearth and for this particular workshop I have the pleasurable task of emptying my sea shell collection from two large glass containers onto the floor to select various types for discussion during my part of the workshop.
+On Saturday I prepared the hearth and for this particular workshop I have the pleasurable task of searching through my sea shell collection in two large glass containers for various types of shells, pebbles etc. for discussion.

-After this exercise they were each given a Tarot card to study and the opportunity to relate to the group what they see in the card rather than the meanings they may have read in Tarot books.
-This exercised their powers of observation and once again gave us insight as to their development.
+After this exercise they were each given a Tarot card to study and the opportunity to relate to the group what they see within the card rather than the meanings they may have read in Tarot books.
+This exercised their powers of observation and once again gave insight as to their development.

 The group members were eager for the Sea Sorcery part of the workshop.
-We discussed the history of sea witchery, how they utilised the elements in their work as well as the hidden and unpredictable powers of sea spirits.
+We discussed the history of sea witchery, how they utilise the elements in their work as well as the hidden and unpredictable powers of sea spirits.